bahrmichael/bahrmichael.github.io/_posts/2023-08-23-secure-oidc-public-github-repos.md

 }
 ```

-This approach allows anyone to create a pull request, but only pull requests created by `bahrmichael` are allowed to assume the role and therefore deploy into the AWS account.
+This approach allows anyone to create a pull request, but only pull requests created by `bahrmichael` or the `bots` are
+allowed to assume the role and therefore deploy into the AWS account.

 ## Test It